Droogans/ProtractorPageObjects/README.md

 ## A good example

-[Rows](test/pages/polls/Rows.js) has a very good example of how to implement row objects in a table.
+[Rows](test/pages/polls/rows.js) has a very good example of how to implement row objects in a table.

 This is because all rows support numbered rows, which makes them easy to map to a page object.

 ## An anti-pattern

-To bring attention to what can happen when a page's HTML is insufficient for creating page objects, I've shown some ways [not to define column objects](test/pages/polls/Columns.js).
+To bring attention to what can happen when a page's HTML is insufficient for creating page objects, I've shown some ways [not to define column objects](test/pages/polls/columns.js).

 A common code smell is passing around text parameters into function to determine what you're going to do with some function.

 ## Continuing

-Run

-    $> git checkout -b chapter-6 origin/chapter-6

-to skip ahead, or just [visit this branch in your browser](../chapter-6).
+Chapter 6 will likely not happen until I set up a standalone `github-pages` branch to create a website better suited for testing all common web components.